gerald-phs/ainsleyHarriottWebsite/README.md

   max-width: 100%;
   height: auto;
   margin: 0 auto; /* I'd omit the 0.
 Some top and bottom spacing would look good in this particular case.
-Or would `auto` demolish top and bottom margin as well (set them all to 0 or some other value) */ }
+Or would `margin: auto;`, the shorthand property in its most terse form, demolish top and bottom margins as well (set them all to 0 or something) */ }
 ```